yuesong-feng/Flash-DBSim/README.md

 ## Copyright
 [Flash-DBSim](http://kdelab.ustc.edu.cn/flash-dbsim/index_en.html) was originally developed in 2008 by [KDELab of USTC](http://kdelab.ustc.edu.cn/index.html).
-And was redevelopment by me in 2022.
+And was redeveloped by me in 2022.
 The main changes are as follows：
 - A major rewrite/reorganization of the code.
 - Greatly simplify code structure, get rid of DLL and Visual Studio framework.
 Now the simulator doesn't depend on any Windows library.
 - Generalize to almost all operating systems including Linux, Windows, macOS, FreeBSD. etc.